mikehelland/hubbles-law/README.md

 This is a scientific hypothesis for cosmological redshift.

-Please provide your peer review in the repo Issues.
+Peer review is welcome in the repo Issues.

 ----